johnshearing/iotaAirgappedClientServerWallet/README.md

 #### Install NodeJS.
 * Install NodeJS on your airgapped computer and your online computer if you are using two machines.
-* If you are just experimenting with small amount of IOTA then you may prefer to use an online machine only.
+* If you are just experimenting with small amounts of IOTA then you may prefer to use an online machine only.
 * You may be wondering, how am I supposed to install software on an airgapped machine that does not connect to the Internet?
 * Your airgapped computer does not have any private information on it yet, so for right now it's ok to connect to the Internet.
 * When all the software is installed and you are ready to sign transactions, then you simply pull the plug on the Internet and never connect to it again.